s183620/Group-15/A5/README.md

 * Are you likely to use OpenBIM tools in your thesis
 * Are you likely to use OpenBIM tools in your professsional life in the next 10 years?

+Feedback from others:
+Good things:

+Bussiness value
+Excel output
+Use of ifc concepts
+directly in python without blender

+Improvements:

+Other components
+HTML - make it easy to use
+Further development in another program and another country Json file? something the user needs to be aware of - might not that good?
+Doesn't take windows into account?

+Think about the building component, it may be more complex than you think?
+For instance a wall maybe have a window, lineloss etc.

+For simplificeret gør det urealistik og dermed ubrugbart - tænk over det i processen om man bør sadle om

+Indoor etc. next year:
+- Start simple, add details later
+- Coding tutorials/examples
+- Communcate with other groups with similar use cases
+- Code peer review/code sharing